Qarik-Group/ultimate-guide-to-uaa/docs/README.md

 ## Authenticating on behalf of a user - via web UI

-The risk of a user providing their username/password to a UAA third-party client application is that the client application stores the raw username/password and reuses them later without the user's permission.
+The risk of a user providing their username/password to a UAA third-party client application is that a sneaky client application might store the raw username/password and reuse them later without the user's permission.

-This risk can be avoided by the third-party client delgate the login process to the UAA user interface.
+This risk can be avoided by never giving the user's credentials to third-party applications, rather only giving them directly to the UAA web UI.
+That is, the third-party client application delgates the login process to the UAA user interface, and in return receives a authorization token that the application can use to make subsequent API requests on behalf of the user.

 First, register a new UAA client that is designed to allow the `uaa` to be used by normal UAA users.